-Keywords: Conversational histories, multimedia, casual interactions, visualizations.
+Key words: Conversational histories, multimedia, casual interactions, visualizations.

-1 INTRODUCTION
+1 Introduction

 Conversations over computers are now common.
 Using bulletin boards, email, and/or instant messaging, people communicate both asynchronously and in real time through text and file exchange [11].
-Using video-based media spaces, people see and hear each other through audio and video links [5].
-Using MUDs, MOOs, collaborative virtual environments, and other multi-media gathering places (including our own Notification Collage [7] illustrated in Figure 1), whole communities interact with one another in public venues, where they stay aware of what others are doing and use that awareness to capitalize on opportunities for interaction
+Using videobased media spaces, people see and hear each other through audio and video links [5].
+Using MUDs, MOOs, collaborative virtual environments, and other multimedia gathering places (including our own Notification Collage [7], Figure 1), whole communities interact with one another in public venues, where they stay aware of what others are doing and use that awareness to capitalize on opportunities for interaction.

 Most research has gone into the groupware technology behind conversation support.
-In essence, these technologies focus on the present: how people encounter one another, and how they find, receive and respond to messages.
+In essence, these focus on the present: how people encounter one another, and how they find, receive and respond to messages.
 In contrast, our interest is on the past, where conversations are captured as a history and then offered to a person in a manner that makes them easy to review.
-These histories are valuable for several reasons.
+Histories are valuable for several reasons.